wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 The ***x*** value now should be more positive than the ***x*** value you captured before moving the robot.

 1. Measure the distance between the two pieces of tape.
 This is the actual distance the robot moved.
-If the robot moved forward more than a meter, and the odom distance and the actual distance are nearly identical, say within one or two millimeters, you are lucky, indeed.
+If the robot moved forward more than a meter, and the odometry distance and the actual distance are nearly identical, say within one or two millimeters, you are lucky, indeed.
-The goal is two get the odometry distances and the actual distances to be as close as possible, repeatedly.
+The goal is to get the odometry distances and the actual distances to be as close as possible, repeatedly.
 If this is so after, say, a dozen movements, forward and backward, you are done.

-1. If the odom distance and the actual distance are not close, you will need to adjust the wheel radius as known to your motor driver software.
+1. If the odometry distance and the actual distance are not close, you will need to adjust the wheel radius as known to your motor driver software.
-If the actual distance is greater than the odom distance, you will need to increase the configured wheel radius.
+If the actual distance is greater than the odometry distance, you will need to increase the configured wheel radius.
-Likewise, if the actual distance is less than the odom distance, you will need to decrease the wheel radius.
+Likewise, if the actual distance is less than the odometry distance, you will need to decrease the wheel radius.
 You could calculate the new wheel radius by multiplying the current wheel radius by the ratio of the actual distance to the reported odometry distance.
 If that is too much math, you could just add or subtract a small amount to the current wheel radius value.

-1. Repeat the process until the odom distance and the actual distance are as close as possible.
+1. Repeat the process until the odometry distance and the actual distance are as close as possible.
 What you are likely to find is that as you change the wheel radius value, you will end up with finding that the actual distance is sometimes a little bit bigger and sometimes a little bit smaller than the odometry distance as you repeat the test.